chadlung/viperpy/README.rst

 **Note:** `ViPR <https://www.emc.com/vipr>`__ is an EMC product, trademarked, copyrighted, etc.

+If you are using the ECS (Elastic Cloud Storage) product it is recommended that you use `ECSMinion<https://github.com/chadlung/ecsminion>`__ to communicate with the Management APIs.

 Using this library is pretty straight forward.
 ViperPy can be installed from `PyPi <http://pypi.python.org/>`__: